Kirill888/random_snippets/qmake_test/README.txt

 Not disallowed but seems to seg-fault interpreter on first return from the call chain or soon after.
-I suspect there is some state that is per-function rather than per function call and it gets cleared on return, but is still in use by calling function.
+I suspect there is some state that is per-function rather than per function call and it gets cleared on return, but is still in use by a calling function.